malashinroman/CSVA/index.md

 ---
 layout: default
 ---
+### Briefly:
+CSVA is a robust and fast algorithm for outlier elimination of keypoint matches.
+It can be used by developers and researches in different practical tasks with minor adaptation.

 # CSVA

-### Briefly:
-CSVA is an algorithm for outlier elimination that can be used by developers and researches in different practical tasks with minor adaptation.
-It was applied for matching aerospace images and images of 3D-scenes.
-It is much more robust and accurate than standart epipolar geometry constraint, or fitting a plane with RANSAC.

 "Core" structural verification algorithm (CSVA) is outlier elimination algorithm that can be used by developers and researches in different practical tasks with minor adaptation.It is proposed the sever conditions for a variety of applications and feature extraction methods.
 The main idea is to cluster features whose parameters agree in similarity transform space.
 You can think about the algorithm as (and in fact it is) the improved and generalized version of Hough Clustering described in SIFT paper by D.Lowe.